adamparker75/Ref_Report/README.md

 4. Click cancel, are you directed back to the My Reports page? <br>
 5. Expand a report and click delete report again. <br>
 6. Click delete report in the pop up modal, are you directed back to the My Reports page? <br>
-7. Has the report you deletd been removed from the My Reports page? <br>
+7. Has the report you deleted been removed from the My Reports page? <br>

 **All tests performed and no errors found.**